omiridoue/ergm-glasgow-teen-network/02_ERGM_Model.md

-edges are weighted by beeline distance this may conflate the poor fit since naturally you would not measure the closest route to a friends’ home through taking intermediate stops to other friends’ homes, even worse travelling along straight lines - fortunately this is no Euclidean universe!!
+edges are weighted by beeline distance this may conflate the poor fit since naturally you would not measure the closest route to a friends’ home through taking intermediate stops to other friends’ homes, even worse travelling along straight lines!!

 There is also the recognition that we account for little information but it might be an interesting exercise nevertheless, measuring your